succinctlabs/op-succinct/book/fault_proofs/challenger.md

 - Filters to the configured OP Succinct fault dispute game type that was respected at creation time
 - Marks games for challenging, resolution, or bond claiming based on proposal status, parent outcomes, and deadlines

+### Output Root Validation

+The dispute game exposes its claimed L2 block number as a `uint256`, while the execution RPC block number is limited to `u64`.
+Values up to and including `u64::MAX` are accepted.
+Larger values are treated as invalid without issuing an L2 RPC request, rather than being truncated or causing the challenger to panic.

+For representable block numbers, the challenger requests the L2 header without full transaction bodies.
+Post-Isthmus headers provide the L2-to-L1 message passer storage root through `withdrawalsRoot`; for earlier blocks, the challenger falls back to `eth_getProof` at the same block number when calculating the output root.

 ### Game Challenging
 - Submits challenges for games flagged by the sync step
 - Challenges games that are in progress and either invalid or the parent is challenger wins